M24 Chaffee: World War II

 The first 34 M24s reached Europe in November 1944 and were issued to the 2nd Cavalry Group (Mechanized) in France.
 These were then issued to Troop F, 2nd Cavalry Reconnaissance Squadron and Troop F, 42nd Cavalry Reconnaissance Squadron, which each received seventeen M24s.
 During the Battle of the Bulge in December 1944, these units and their new tanks were rushed to the southern sector; two of the M24s were detached to serve with the 740th Tank Battalion of the U.S. First Army.

-The M24 started to enter widespread use in December 1944, but they were slow in reaching the front-line combat units.
+The M24 started to enter widespread use in December 1944, but they were slow in reaching front-line combat units.
 By the end of the war, the light tank companies of many armored divisions were still mainly equipped with the M3/M5 Stuart.
 Some armored divisions did not receive their first M24s until the war was over.
 Aside from the US Army, the British Army was another main user of the Chaffee during the war, with at least several hundred obtained through the US Lend-Lease program.
-These saw action mainly in northwestern Europe and the North German Plain where British forces saw action against German troops.
+These saw action mainly in northwestern Europe and the North German Plain, where British forces saw action against German troops.

 Reports from the American armored divisions that received them, prior to the end of hostilities, were generally positive.
 Crews liked the improved off-road performance and reliability, but were most appreciative of the 75 mm main gun, which was a vast improvement over the 37 mm.
 The M24 was inferior in armor to German tanks, but the bigger gun at least gave its crews a much better chance to fight back when it was required, especially in infantry support.
 The M24's light armor made it vulnerable to virtually all German tanks, anti-tank guns, and hand-held anti-tank weapons.
 The contribution of the M24 to winning the war in Europe was minor, as too few arrived too late to replace the M5s of the armored divisions.
 At the end of WWII, the US Army displayed its Chaffees alongside the British Comet tanks and the Soviet IS-3 heavy tank, in the Berlin Victory Parade in 1945.